ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

 ## Summary

-Enhance Ray fractional gpu support with gpu memory based scheduling.
+Enhance Ray fractional GPU support with GPU memory based scheduling.

 ### General Motivation

-Currently, `ray` supports `num_gpus` to scheduler resource to tasks/actors, which then assign `num_gpus` number of gpu ids to be used by the tasks/actors.
-Additionally, `ray` provides fractional gpus allocation by specifying `num_gpus < 1` so a single GPU can be used to run multiple tasks.
+Currently, `ray` supports `num_gpus` for scheduling, which assigns `num_gpus` number of GPUs to tasks/actors.
+Additionally, `ray` provides fractional GPU allocation by specifying `num_gpus < 1` so a single GPU can be used to run multiple tasks.
 This works well if the cluster only has a single type of GPUs.
 However, imagining a cluster has both A100 40GB and A100 80GB GPUs, setting num_gpus to a fixed number doesn’t work that well: if we set to 0.1 then we will get 4GB if the scheduler picks A100 40GB but 8GB if the scheduler picks A100 80GB which is a waste of resource if the task only needs 4GB.
 We can also set accelerator_type to A100_40GB and num_gpus to 0.1 to make sure we get the exact amount of GPU memory we need but then the task cannot run on A100 80GB even if it’s free.
 Many users also have encountered this issue:

 - https://github.com/ray-project/ray/issues/37574